prasannaprajapati/AHB2APB_Bridge_UVM_Verification/README.md

 **Data Verification:**

-* The data to be transferred is stored in Hwdata = 0x3E 0x5F 0x22 0x94, broken down into 4 bytes:
+* The data to be transferred is stored in Hwdata= 3E5F2294, broken down into 4 bytes:

 * **Byte 4:** 0x3E, **Byte 3:** 0x5F, **Byte 2:** 0x22, **Byte 1:** 0x94.
 * The lower **2 bits** of each byte are examined for the transfer: